-This is a research and museum-quality cast of a Dire Wolf (Canis dirus) skull!
+This is a research and museum-quality cast (replica) of a Dire Wolf (Canis dirus) skull!

 Along with their sabertoothed competitors, Dire Wolves are one of the continent's most famous extinct carnivores.
 They typically grew larger than gray wolves - the largest extant wolf species, and inhabited a diverse range of habitats across North and South America.